SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 #### High Weak Order Methods

-None of the following methods is adaptive.
+Note that none of the following methods are adaptive.

 - `SimplifiedEM` - A simplified Euler-Maruyama method with weak order 1.0 and fixed step size.
 Can handle all forms of noise, including non-diagonal, scalar, and colored noise.†